 Historically, the precinct illustrates the significant growth of St Kilda during the early twentieth century.
-It is a representative example of a typical pattern of settlement in St Kilda East, where large Victorian properties were sold off and subdivided during the inter-War period and is notable for the retention of two of the original mansions within the precinct which provide rare evidence of the nineteenth century development of this area.
-A small number of surviving Edwardian houses alos provide valuable evidence of the sparser residential settlement prior to the more intensive speculative subdivision and development of the 1920s.
-(Criteria A & D) Aesthetically, it is a particularly intact streetscape of inter-War houses, consisting primarily of many fine bungalow-style single dwellings built in the early to mid-1920s, supplemented by some flats, duplexes, semi-detached pairs and detached dwellings in a variety of popular styles including Old English, Georgian Revival, Mediterranean and Moderne built in the later 1920s and 1930s.
-The few remaining Edwardian houses, representing both detached timber dwellings (in Murchison Street) and • Port Phillip Heritage Review semi-detached brick pairs (in Alma Road) are comparable in scale, form and material, if not in composition and detailing.
+It is a representative example of a typical pattern of settlement in St Kilda East, where large Victorian properties were sold off and subdivided during the interwar period and is notable for the retention of two of the original mansions within the precinct which provide rare evidence of the nineteenth century development of this area.
+A small number of surviving Edwardian houses also provide valuable evidence of the sparser residential settlement prior to the more intensive speculative subdivision and development of the 1920s.
+(Criteria A & D) Aesthetically, it is an early twentieth century residential area, consisting primarily of many fine bungalow-style single dwellings built in the early to mid-1920s, supplemented by some flats, duplexes, semi-detached pairs and detached dwellings in a variety of popular styles including Old English, Georgian Revival, Mediterranean and Moderne built in the later 1920s and 1930s.
+The few remaining Edwardian houses, representing both detached timber dwellings (in Murchison Street) and semi-detached brick pairs (in Alma Road) are comparable in scale, form and material, if not in composition and detailing.
 Collectively, the housing displays notable cohesion in terms of its scale, composition, materials and detailing, with many properties retaining their original front fences.
-In Murchison Street and Wavenhoe Avenue, these qualities are enhanced by the street setting, which includes bluestone gutters to the street, wide nature strips and mature plane trees.
+In Murchison Street and Wavenhoe Avenue, these qualities are enhanced by the street setting, which includes bluestone gutters to the street, wide nature strips and mature street trees.
 (Criterion E) 6.24.6 Recommendations 2016 Recommendation: Transfer the section of HO6 between Hotham Street and Alexandra Street and the individual places HO179, HO180 and HO397 to HO391, and add 38, 40 & 44 Hotham Street and 2-4 Mooltan Avenue to HO391.
-2004 Recommendation: Buildings, street trees and large tree in front yard of No 27 Murchison Street recommended for inclusion in the Schedule to the Heritage Overlay Table in the Port Phillip Planning Scheme.
-6.24.7 Assessment David Helms, HO6 Precinct heritage review, 2016 (Citation revised and updated) Simon Reeves, Heritage Alliance.
+2004 Recommendation: Buildings, street trees and large tree in front yard of 27 Murchison Street recommended for inclusion in the Schedule to the Heritage Overlay Table in the Port Phillip Planning Scheme.
+6.24.7 Assessment David Helms, September 2016 (Revised September 2018, January 2020) Simon Reeves, Heritage Alliance.
 June 2004.

-B.2 New individually significant place citations Place Page no. Citation 2385: 'Toldara' (former, later 'Shirley'), 40 Alma Road, St Kilda 1 Citation 2386: 'Yanakie' (former, later 'Wavenhoe'), 161 Alma Road, St Kilda East 6 Citation 2387: Concrete house, 226 Alma Road, St Kilda 13 Citation 63 & 90: Alma Park, 150-160 Dandenong Road 17 Citation 2388: St Michael's Grammar School, Marlton Crescent & 25-27 Chapel Street, St Kilda 25 Citation 2389: House, 62 Octavia Street, St Kilda 34 Citation 785: Maisonettes, 21 Redan Street, St Kilda - Citation 2390: Shop & residence, 264-66 St Kilda Road, St Kilda 39 City of Port Phillip Heritage Review Place name: Toldara (former) Citation No:
+B.2 New individually significant place citations Place Page no. Citation 2385: 'Toldara' (former, later 'Shirley'), 40 Alma Road, St Kilda 1 Citation 2386: 'Yanakie' (former, later 'Wavenhoe'), 161 Alma Road, St Kilda East 6 Citation 2387: Concrete house, 226 Alma Road, St Kilda 13 Citation 63 & 90: Alma Park, 150-160 Dandenong Road 18 Citation 2388: St Michael's Grammar School, Marlton Crescent & 25-27 Chapel Street, St Kilda 26 Citation 2389: House, 62 Octavia Street, St Kilda 36 Citation 785: Maisonettes, 21 Redan Street, St Kilda 41 Citation 2390: Shop & residence, 264-66 St Kilda Road, St Kilda 46 City of Port Phillip Heritage Review Place name: Toldara (former) Citation No: